What is direct response?

 Visual content elements

-If you’re working with a small team and a modest budget, your dream video featuring smoking hot models filmed across five continents might not in your ballpark.
+If you’re working with a small team and a modest budget, your dream video featuring beautiful people filmed across five continents might not be in your ballpark.
 So let’s look at some other options.

 For software and technology companies, animated content works well.
 Your product is digital and lives in an online environment, so this style of footage resonates well with your target audience.

-But say you’re a personal trainer or a plumber.
-You work out there, in the trenches of life.
-Animation might feel a little ‘off’ for the majority of your customers.
+Say you’re a personal trainer or plumber.
+You work out there in the ‘real’ world so animation might feel a little ‘off’ for the majority of your customers.
 They’ll be wanting to see real-world footage and be presented with the benefits and results of your service that they would expect if they decide to work with you.